Jump to

 That is, out of all the randomly created universes that have life, the simplest one could perhaps be created more often than any of the other ones

-If our universe was created by a random process, then the principle suggests that our universe could perhaps be one of the simple universes that has life
+The principle suggests that our universe could perhaps be one of the simple universes that has life

 Applying the principle of a solution found by a random process to our universe